tcardoso2/vermon-web/README.md

 create an explicit cli tool either than what the t-motion-detector tool will provide, via the npm run-script command.
 Provides also an Express web-application which a basic API (REST services) to view and manage the environment

-% v 0.5.1 :WIP on fixing tests; changed main.Reset to main.reset (lowercase); vermon-web plugin no longer has the
+* v 0.5.2 :WIP on fixing Express tests: Added Entities, refactored code, main module is no longer an express app, the express server can be assessed via getWebApp instead; added vermon tests for new vermon methods, start, reset and getWebApp added when vermon-web plugin is added;
-           _ accessor.
+* v 0.5.1 :WIP on fixing tests; changed main.Reset to main.reset (lowercase); vermon-web plugin no longer has the _ accessor.
 To access vermon, you should import it instead (removed redundancies); fixed existing api and commander tests, next ones to fix are express server tests; added eslint settings (WIP), applied to the new main.js file; added server.js (as the old main.js);
 * v 0.5.0 :Changed package name to vermon-web, made some naming changes, WIP on fixing tests;
 * v 0.4.3 :Atlasboard app now invokes ngrok via api and gets url directly, no longer statically configured in default.json;